Research output per year

 Gemma is the Deputy Head of School (Education/Teaching and Learning) and Senior Lecturer in the Graduate School of Education at The University of Western Australia.

-She coordinates both the Bachelor of Education (Primary) (Honours) course, and the Master of Teaching Primary course at the Graduate School of Education.
+She coordinates both the Bachelor of Education (Primary) (Honours) and the Master of Teaching Primary courses at the Graduate School of Education.
 She coordinates and teaches core units on inclusion and diversity and the Humanities and Social Sciences curriculum (Primary).
 At UWA, she has been awarded two faculty awards for Excellence in Teaching (2018, 2020) and two institutional awards for Excellence in Teaching (2020, 2022).
 In 2022, Gemma was awarded a national citation for Outstanding Contributions to Student Learning (an Australian Award for University Teaching, AAUT), by Universities Australia.

-Key research : inclusive education, inclusive teaching, differentiation, gifted education, parents' experiences, teacher education.
+Key research: inclusive education, inclusive teaching, differentiation, gifted education, parents' experiences, teacher education.

 Deputy Head of School, Education (Graduate School of Education) (2023 → )

-Bachelor of Education (Primary) (Honours) Course Coordinator (2024)
+Bachelor of Education (Primary) (Honours) Course Coordinator (2024 → )

 UWA Learning and Teaching Awards Selection Committee (October 2023 → )